open-telemetry/oteps/text/entities/0256-entities-data-model.md

     </td>
     <td>key/value pair list
     </td>
-    <td>A set of attributes that identifies the Entity.
+    <td>A set of attributes that identifies the entity.
 <p>
-MUST not change during the lifetime of the Entity.
+MUST not change during the lifetime of the entity.
 The Id must contain at least one attribute.
 <p>
 Follows OpenTelemetry <a